Alternative

 • Replace /PATH_TO_YOUR_CONFIG points at the folder where you want to store your configuration - make sure that you keep the :/config part

-• Replace /PATH_TO_YOUR_USB_STICK matches the path for your USB stick (e.g., /dev/ttyACM0 for most Synology users)
+• Replace /PATH_TO_YOUR_USB_STICK matches the path for your USB stick (for example, /dev/ttyACM0 for most Synology users)

 Run it in Terminal.